Observational Evidence for Primordial Black Holes: A Positivist Perspective: Gravitational-Wave Evidence

 \subsection{Pulsar-Timing Arrays}

 The NANOGrav collaboration have recently reported a possible detection of a GW background at nano-Hertz frequency~\cite{NANOGrav:2020bcs} using pulsar timing arrays (PTA).
+This has been confirmed by the {\it European Pulsar Timing Array} (EPTA)~\cite{Chen:2021rqp}, Parkes~\cite{Goncharov:2021oub} and IPTA~\cite{Antoniadis:2022pcn} collaborations, although the GW origin still had to be demonstrated.
+This claim was confirmed in June 2023, based on updated PTA data from the {\it North American Nanohertz Observatory for Gravitational Waves} (NANOGrav)~\cite{NANOGrav:2020bcs}, the {\it European Pulsar Timing Array} (EPTA)~\cite{Chen:2021rqp}, the {\it Parkes}~\cite{Goncharov:2021oub} and {\it International Pulsar Timing Array} (IPTA)~\cite{Antoniadis:2022pcn} collaborations.
+Strong evidence was also found for the Hellings--Downs correlations~\cite{1983ApJ...265L..39H} predicted by the quadrupolar nature of GWs.

-This has been confirmed by the {\it European Pulsar Timing Array} (EPTA)~\cite{Chen:2021rqp}, Parkes~\cite{Goncharov:2021oub} and IPTA~\cite{Antoniadis:2022pcn} collaborations, although the GW origin still has to be demonstrated.
-Such a GW background could have been sourced by the 2nd order perturbations associated with the large density fluctuations needed to form PBHs.
-Several groups have suggested this and the signal frequency would be associated with PBHs in the stellar mass range~\cite{DeLuca:2020agl, Vaskonen:2020lbd, Kohri:2020qqd, Yi:2021lxc, Dandoy:2023jot, Inomata:2020xad}, or even in the planetary mass range~\cite{Domenech:2020ers}.
-The uncertain shape of the primordial power spectrum, the possibility of non-Gaussian tails in the fluctuation statistics~\cite{Inomata:2020xad}, the model dependence of the critical overdensity threshold, and other uncertainties make it difficult to estimate the PBH dark matter fraction required to explain such a signal, but the range $10^{-3} < \fPBH < 1$ could be accommodated.
-Given its shape and assuming Gaussian fluctuations, it is however possible to set limits on, and identify the most likely amplitude of the primordial power spectrum on scales that are relevant for the formation of stellar-mass PBHs.
-The results obtained using the most recent IPTA data and a log-normal primordial power spectrum are shown in Fig.~\ref{fig:PTA} from Ref.~\cite{Dandoy:2023jot}, where the required amplitude to get $\fPBH = 1$ is also estimated.
+Such a GW background could have been sourced by the second-order perturbations associated with the large density fluctuations needed to form PBHs.
+Several groups have suggested this and the signal frequency would be associated with PBHs in the stellar~\cite{DeLuca:2020agl, Vaskonen:2020lbd, Kohri:2020qqd, Yi:2021lxc, Dandoy:2023jot, Inomata:2020xad} or even planetary~\cite{Domenech:2020ers} mass range.
+There were also claims that the amplitude of the PTA signal excludes PBHs as the source of the signal because it would require a PBH abundance larger than that associated with the dark matter~\cite{Inomata:2020xad, Dandoy:2023jot, Ellis:2023oxs}.
+However, the uncertain shape of the primordial power spectrum, the possibility of non-Gaussianity~\cite{Wang:2023ost, Franciolini:2023pbf} and non-Gaussian tails~\cite{Ferrante:2023bgz} in the fluctuation statistics~\cite{Inomata:2020xad}, the model dependence of the critical overdensity threshold~\cite{DeLuca:2023tun}, together with other uncertainties, make it difficult to estimate the PBH dark matter fraction required to explain such a signal.
+Nevertheless, the range $10^{-3} < \fPBH < 1$ could be accommodated.
+Given its shape, and assuming Gaussian fluctuations, it is still possible to set limits on and identify the most likely amplitude of the primordial power spectrum on scales that are relevant for the formation of stellar-mass PBHs.
+The results obtained using the most recent IPTA data and a log-normal primordial power spectrum are shown in Fig.~\ref{fig:PTA}, where the required amplitude to get $\fPBH = 1$ is also estimated~\cite{Dandoy:2023jot}.